maxschommer/DistributedGraphics/docs/README.md

 # Results
 We will include 2-3 videos of our ray tracer.
 These videos represent our best attempts at generating 3D images with a given light source from input stl files.

+# Next Steps
+If we were to continue this project, we would have implemented linear interpolation and recursion to be able to better implement curves around rounded objects.
+We also expect to implement refraction and shading to our ray tracer in future work.